aws/aws-sdk-java-v2/docs/design/core/batch-manager/Design.md

  public interface SqsBatchManager {

     /**
-     * Buffers a variable number of messages on the client and sends them
-     * as batch requests to the service.
+     * Buffers outgoing requests on the client and sends them as batch requests to the service.
+     * Requests are batched together according to a batchKey and are sent periodically to the
+     * service as determined by {@link #maxBatchOpenInMs}.
+If the number of requests for a
+     * batchKey reaches or exceeds {@link #maxBatchItems}, then the requests are immediately
+     * flushed and the timeout on the periodic flush is reset.
+     * By default, messages are batched according to a service's maximum size for a batch request.
+     * These settings can be customized via the configuration.
      *
-     * If the number of messages passed in is greater than the maximum size of
+     * @param request the outgoing request.
-     * a batch request, the method also automatically chunks the messages into
+     * @return a CompletableFuture of the corresponding response.
-     * the appropriate batch sizes before sending them with batch requests.
-     * By default, messages are chunked according to a service's maximum size for a
-     * batch request.
-These settings can be customized via the configuration.
-     *
-     * @param messages A variable number of SendMessageRequest items that represent the messages to be passed to SQS.
-     * @return {@link BatchResponses}
      */
     CompletableFuture<SendMessageResponse> sendMessage(SendMessageRequest message);